CMU-SAFARI/AirLift/README.md

 # AirLift

-This repository contains the source code for our tool AirLift, which we describe and evaluate in our RECOMB'20 submission (under review).
+This repository contains the source code for our tool AirLift, which we describe and evaluate in our RECOMB'20 submission (under review) and the ArXiv version (http://arxiv.org/abs/1912.08735).

 >J.S.
 Kim, C. Firtina, D. Senol Cali, M. Alser, N. Hajinazar, C. Alkan, O. Mutlu.
 "AirLift: A Fast and Comprehensive Technique for Translating Alignments between Reference Genomes."